caike/permissive-cors/README.md

 # Permissive CORS

-Allow [CORS](http://www.w3.org/TR/cors/) for Express apps in the most permissive way.
+Allows [CORS](http://www.w3.org/TR/cors/) for Node HTTP in the most permissive way.

+Any specific headers or HTTP verbs requested by client calls via **Access-Control-Request-Method** or **Access-Control-Request-Headers** will be automatically added to the corresponding response headers.
 In other words, this middleware **ALLOWS ALL THE THINGS**.

 ![](https://raw.githubusercontent.com/caike/permissive-cors/master/allthethings.png)